-But before you go nuts on a diet-overhaul, just consider drinking more tea.
+A key component of being successful is your nutrition.
+Even small changes in your diet can result in more energy and focus.
+Case and point: simply drinking more tea can yield big changes.
 Yes, tea.
-According to Nada Milosavjevic, certified tea specialist, medical advisor to the U.S. Tea Association, MD, author, and host of our Spartan Up Podcast Sunday health series, drinking more of the steeped stuff throughout the day can actually decrease stress levels, promote better sleep, and boost overall wellness.
-Read on for our Q&A — her expert tips and intel to why learn the many health benefits of tea is so good for you, and your training.
+That is, according to Nada Milosavjevic, certified tea specialist, medical advisor to the U.S. Tea Association, MD, author, and host of our Spartan Up Podcast Sunday health series.
+She says that drinking more of the steeped stuff throughout the day can actually decrease stress levels, promote better sleep, and boost overall wellness.

 HOW TEA DECREASES STRESS & PROMOTES CALM

-NM: L-theanine certainly plays a role.
-But, you’re absolutely right that even the act of preparing, serving, and enjoying tea can be a calming and meditative process.
-With repetition, this behavior becomes habit.
+NM: You’re absolutely right that even the act of preparing, serving, and enjoying tea can be a calming and meditative process.
+With repetition, this behavior becomes a habit.
 This new habit rewires the brain so that every time you start preparing your tea, it sends a signal to the brain that it’s time to relax.
-[And winding down gets easier.]

-NM: Meditation [which is different for everyone] should contain aspects that are enjoyable and resonate with each individual.
+NM: Meditation should contain aspects that are enjoyable and resonate with each individual.
 With that in mind, the particulars of that meditative practice are deeply personal.
 So, choose a tea that you enjoy, whether it be a [caffeinated] tea (white, green, black, etc), or an herbal tea.
 Any meditative practice is meant to be repeated, grounding, regenerative and healing.

 TEA & YOUR INSIDES: WEIGHT MANAGEMENT & THE GI TRACT